Layla & Ringo’s | Fast Casual Brand Identity

 Typography was intentionally direct and utilitarian.
 Layout systems stayed clean and highly readable.
 Environmental graphics leaned toward bold rather than decorative.
 That balance between nostalgia and restraint became the core tension of the identity.
 Familiar enough to feel comforting.
 Sharp enough to still feel current.

-We created a space where people wanted stay and be - a periodic return - a true daily third place people can go.
+We created a space where people wanted stay and be - a daily third place.

 View through a glass window of a store with signs that read "Light Bites," "Cold Drinks," "Confections," and "Flowers."
 The interior displays various products including packaged goods, flowers, and gifts, with warm lighting and reflections of trees and parked cars outside.